usnistgov/ppdiffuse/README.md

 The charge density plot shows the linear charge density of the polyelectrolyte, which determines its interaction with the transmembrane potential.
 The two curves show the sequence-dependent charge density (determined by the [sequence](#sequence) controls) and the effective charge density (shown after modification with the pore characteristics, as set by the [pore parameters](#pore-parameters) controls).
 Use the "export" button to export these curves to a tab-separated text file.

 #### B. Quasipotential graphic
 The quasipotential plot shows the diffusion potential that serves as input to the Smoluchowski treatment for estimating first passage (escape) times.
 One curve is shown for each voltage calculated.
+Use the "Show injection points" checkbox to toggle a draggable slider that displays and controls the window used to search for injection points (see [General parameters](#general_parameters) for more details).
 Use the "export" button to export these curves to a tab-separated text file.

 #### C. Results graphic